lukeFalsina/Grab-n-Run/README.md

 # ![Logo](https://github.com/lukeFalsina/Grab-n-Run/raw/master/gnr/res/drawable-mdpi/logo_with_name.png)

-*Grab’n Run* (aka **GNR**) is a **simple** and **effective** Java Library that you can easily add to your Android projects to *secure dynamic class loading* operations over standard [DexClassLoader](http://developer.android.com/reference/dalvik/system/DexClassLoader.html).
+*Grab’n Run* (aka **GNR**) is a **simple** and **effective** Java Library that you can easily add to your Android projects to perform *secure dynamic class loading* operations over standard [DexClassLoader](http://developer.android.com/reference/dalvik/system/DexClassLoader.html).

+Previous research has shown that many applications often need to perform dynamic class loading to implement, for example, less invasive self-update features.
+However, research has also shown that it is really challenging to *safely* implement these features.
+This is of particular importance as, in this context, one single mistake could open the application (and, therefore, the entire device) to serious security vulnerabilies, such as remote code execution.

+The main goal of *Grab's Run* is to offer an alternative to the standard Android APIs, and it is designed so that even the most inexperienced developer cannot commit well-known, serious mistakes.

-For a **brief presentation** of the library and some of its features you can give a look at these [slides](http://goo.gl/oiYAZB).
-On the other hand if you prefer a more **structured and complete description** with *set up information, tutorials, examples, tips&tricks and a full presentation of the API* you should definitely check the [documentation](http://grab-n-run.readthedocs.org/en/latest/).
+For a **brief presentation** of the library and some of its features you can give a look at these [slides](http://goo.gl/oiYAZB), while if you prefer a more **structured and complete description** with *set up information, tutorials, examples, tips&tricks, and a full presentation of the API* you should definitely check the [documentation](http://grab-n-run.readthedocs.org/en/latest/).

-*Grab'n Run* is currently a work in progress so, if you desire to suggest new *features, improvements, criticisms* or whatever, I would be more than glad to hear **any kind of constructive feedback** :D
+Note that *Grab'n Run* is currently a work in progress: if you desire to suggest new *features, improvements, criticisms* or whatever, I would be more than glad to hear **any kind of constructive feedback** :D

-You can contact me either by dropping an email at luca.falsina@mail.polimi.it or by pinging on Twitter [@lfalsina](https://twitter.com/lfalsina).
+You can contact me either by dropping an email at luca.falsina@mail.polimi.it or by pinging me on Twitter [@lfalsina](https://twitter.com/lfalsina).

-Moreover if you have just spent a bit of time playing with *Grab'n Run*, why don't you try to **fill in** this [evaluation form](http://goo.gl/forms/k500h7cYiv)?
-This will help once again to **make GNR a better tool** to use for other developers like you :)
+Moreover, if you happened to spend a little bit of time with *Grab'n Run*, we would be extremely thankful if you could **fill in** this form: [evaluation form](http://goo.gl/forms/k500h7cYiv).
+This will be a tremendous help to make our library a better one for other developers like you :)

 ## News